jwansek/noetic-llama/README.md

 ## TODOs

  - [ ] Make a proper parser for the function calls returned by ollama instead of just using `exec()`, this will allow us to fetch the return value of the functions, and it's also much safer.
 A grammar has already been made, see [ollamafunctiongrammar.ppeg](/noetic-llama/src/ollamawrapper/src/ollamafunctiongrammar.ppeg), just need to finish the abstract syntax tree parsing (see [parser.py](/noetic-llama/src/ollamawrapper/src/parser.py))
- - [ ] Fix the docker container.
-I've been working in an Ubuntu 20.04 VM so far